Skip to Main Content

 Planning Your Visit

-Low Key Chow House is located at 140 Oxford Street, Leederville, in Perth's inner northern suburbs.
+Low Key Chow House is a restaurant at 140 Oxford St, Leederville WA 6007, Australia.
+It is a casual, recommended-booking venue in the Modern Pan-Asian Fusion style, and it is permanently closed.
 Oxford Street is accessible by bus from the CBD and a short drive from Northbridge.
-For the most current information on hours, reservations, and current menu, visiting the venue directly or checking its current social presence is advisable, as operating details for independent venues in this precinct can shift seasonally.
 Leederville's dining strip is compact enough to combine a meal here with a broader evening in the neighbourhood, and the area rewards exploration on foot.

 Budget and Context